 Specifies how to retrieve the schema of views.

 Specifies how to retrieve the schema of functions.

 Procedure Schema Properties

-NOTE.
-For any of the Schema Property settings you can dynamically refer to properties from the Data Source’s connection string by surrounding the property name in @ symbols.
-Ex. "@database@" will be replaces with the database name from the connection string of the Data Source being queried.
+Note: For any of the Schema Property settings you can dynamically refer to properties from the Data Source’s connection string by surrounding the property name in @ symbols.
+For example, "@database@" will be replaces with the database name from the connection string of the Data Source being queried.